hyperstack-org/hyperstack/authorization-policies.md

 end
 ```

-Note that by convention policy classes go in the `app/policies` directory.
+Note that by default policy classes go in the `app/policies` directory.
+Synchromesh will require all the files in this directory.

 If you wish, you can also add policies directly in your models by including the `Synchromesh::PolicyMethods` module in your model.
 You can then use the `regulate_connection`, `regulate_all_broadcasts` and `regulate_broadcast` methods directly in the model.